PPPSONAL/php_emp_assignment/readmeHtml.md

 />
 ```

-**Describe pseudo-elements and discuss what they are used for.**
+**Describe pseudo-elements and  used for.**
 ```
     pseudo-element is a keyword added to a selector that allow you style a specific part of the selected element. e.g
-    :first-line and :first-letter
-    :before, :after
+    p::first-letter
+    H1::before, H1::after

+    Pseudo-class => pseudo-class is used to define a special state of an element. a:link
+    a:hover
+    a:active
+    p:first-child

 ```
 **Explain your understanding of the box model**